tookerjebs/nipperlug-nextjs/CONTRIBUTING.md

 # Contributing to Nipperlug

-We welcome all contributions.
+We welcome all contributions!
 Whether you're fixing bugs, optimizing code, improving responsiveness, adding features, correcting errors, enhancing documentation, or updating game data—your help is appreciated.

 ## Ways to Contribute